-In today’s digital age of texting, autocorrect, spell-checking and tweeting, grammar seems to take a backseat.
-And while digital linguistic conveniences (think LOL, BRB and BFF) are just that – convenient! – grammar is important because it helps us understand how language works.
+In today’s digital age of texting, autocorrect, spell-checking, and tweeting, traditional grammar rules seem to take a backseat.
+And while digital linguistic conveniences (think LOL, BRB and BFF) are just that – convenient! – traditional grammar is still important because it helps us understand how language works.
 Grammar is the glue that holds sentences and words together and is the safeguard for holding the English language to the highest standards.

 2. Only capitalize proper nouns: Young writers often capitalize words to give them importance.
 Tell your child to think about the word he or she wants to capitalize.
 Ask if it is a specific and unique person, place or thing.
 If yes, capitalize away!
 Suggest other ways to bring attention to non-proper nouns such as bold-face, underline or italic instead.